What is a web server?

 In this article, we explain what web servers are, how web servers work, and why they are important.

-|Prerequisites:||You should already know how the Internet works, and understand the difference between a web page, a web site, a web server and a search engine|
+|Prerequisites:||You should already know how the Internet works, and understand the difference between a web page, a web site, a web server, and a search engine.|

 |Objective:||You will learn what a web server is and gain a general understanding of how it works.|

-"Web server" can refer to hardware or software, or both of them working together.
+The term web server can refer to hardware or software, or both of them working together.

 To publish a website, you need either a static or a dynamic web server.

 A static web server, or stack, consists of a computer (hardware) with an HTTP server (software).
-We call it "static" because the server sends its hosted files "as-is" to your browser.
+We call it "static" because the server sends its hosted files as-is to your browser.

 A dynamic web server consists of a static web server plus extra software, most commonly an application server and a database.
-We call it "dynamic" because the application server updates the hosted files before sending them to your browser via the HTTP server.
+We call it "dynamic" because the application server updates the hosted files before sending content to your browser via the HTTP server.

-- is always connected to the Internet
+- Excluding downtime and systems troubles, a dedicated web server is always connected to the Internet.

-- is maintained by a third-party provider
+- A dedicated web server is typically maintained by a third-party.

-A protocol is a set of rules for communication between two computers.
+A Protocol is a set of rules for communication between two computers.
 HTTP is a textual, stateless protocol.